avhalo/lyrco/README.md

 ### MAJOR PROBLEM

-I won't tell it all but there is thing called licensing.
+I won't go in depth at all but there is thing called licensing.
+How something like lyricfind.com avoids this?
+They don't. at least if you compare the results of above mentioned examples.
+There is no author or who the lyrics belong to (as in members of the band).
+There is a mention of who is the artist.
+However, If you look up "imdb corpus" you'll see also that there are no writers mentioned, just the movies.
+How the whole business runs is by deceiving.
+That's what I'm implementing.